thatlittleboy/lgtm-db/README.md

 ## Todo
 Things that I may or may not get around to doing...
-* autogeneration of img/gif gallery markdown file so I can see easily view all the gifs/imgs i have
+* support lazy loading of gallery markdown file
-  * via github actions
-  * display name, and the img
-  * support lazy loading, if possible
 * supporting cli args
   * default with no args should print help message
   * selecting random static imgs or gifs